The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 Another bias that could affect our results is the presence of undetected binary companions, which would cause stars to be incorrectly assigned old ages.
 While we have removed most wide binaries using \gaia\ and de-biased stellar photometry for binary contamination (\ref{B20}), it is inevitable that some close binaries will contaminate our old and young samples.
 After removing all AO-detected companions \citep{Furlan2017}, the young and old distributions in Figure \ref{fig:pradoldyoung} remain mostly unchanged.
 However, the distributions in Figure \ref{fig:pradoldyounghighlow}(a) are sensitive to the removal of AO-detected binaries, as binaries make stars appear more luminous and increase the apparent irradiance of the planets.

 To test the potential for binaries to bias our results, we estimated the number of planets that may have been mistakenly placed in the older sample because of binary contamination.
-Given the typical mass ratio ($M_{\mathrm{prim}}/M_{\mathrm{sec}}$\,$\approx$\,0.5), and binary fraction for solar-type stars ($F_{\mathrm{bin}}$\,$\approx$\,40\%) \citep{Raghavan2010,Moe2017}, and the resulting biases (computed age +50\%) to isochrone ages (see Figure 4 of \ref{B20}), we predict that 132\,planets\,$\times$\,$F_{\mathrm{bin}}$\,$\approx$\,53 planets are orbiting stars with isochrone ages between 1 and 1.5\,Gyr that should be below 1\,Gyr due to binary contamination.
-Shifting these 53 planets into the young sample, assuming they mimic the old distribution's 0.94 ratio of super-Earths to sub-Neptunes, produces a young distribution with a \replaced{0.78\,$\pm$\,0.08}{0.76\,$\pm$\,0.09} ratio of super-Earths to sub-Neptunes.
-Comparing this to the 0.94 ratio of super-Earths to sub-Neptunes for the old planet distribution, we still arrive at a $\approx$\,2$\sigma$ difference between the old and young distributions.
+We adopted a typical binary mass ratio ($M_{\mathrm{prim}}/M_{\mathrm{sec}}$\,$\approx$\,0.5) and binary fraction for solar-type stars ($F_{\mathrm{bin}}$\,$\approx$\,40\%) determined in \cite{Raghavan2010} and \cite{Moe2017}.
+We also used the +50\% isochrone age bias determined from the 1.15\,\mdot\ star in Figure 4 of \ref{B20}.
+Using these assumptions, we predict that 55\,planets\,$\times$\,$F_{\mathrm{bin}}$\,$\approx$\,22 planets are orbiting stars with isochrone ages between 1--1.5\,Gyr that should be younger than 1\,Gyr due to binary contamination.
+We then shifted these 22 planets into the young distribution assuming (1) they mimic the old distribution's ratio of super-Earths to sub-Neptunes and (2) their measured radii are not affected significantly by binary contamination.
+Consequently, we computed a 0.76\,$\pm$\,0.09 ratio of super-Earths to sub-Neptunes for the young planet distribution.
+Comparing this to the 1.00\,$\pm$\,0.10 ratio of super-Earths to sub-Neptunes for the old planet distribution, we still arrive at a $>$\,2$\sigma$ difference between the old and young distributions.
 Given our conservative assumptions, we conclude that undetected stellar companions will not significantly affect our results on the age dependence of the radius valley.